heroiclabs/nakama-cpp/test/README.md

 cmake --build --preset <build-preset> --target install
 ```

-For Android, inside the `android` folder:
+To build for Android, inside the `android` folder:

 `./gradlew assemble -PandroidABI=<ANDROID_ABI>` where ANDROD_ABI is one of those defined in `CMakePresets.json`.

 For example:
 `./gradlew assemble -PandroidABI=arm64-v8a`

-To run on an Android device, also inside the `android` folder, run `deploy.sh`.
+To deploy to an Android device, also inside the `android` folder, run `deploy.sh`.